 We will take reasonable steps to destroy or de-identify personal information it holds once that information is no longer needed for any purpose for which the information may be used or disclosed under the APPs.
 In some circumstances, we may need to retain certain data for auditing, legal or risk management reasons.

-Except in the circumstances set out in the Privacy Act 1988 (Cth), you can request access to the personal information that we hold about you by contacting our Privacy Officer.
+Except in the circumstances set out in the Privacy Act 1988 (Cth), you have a right to request access to the personal information that we hold about you by contacting our Privacy Officer.

 We will do our best to keep personal information accurate, complete and up to date.
-You have the ability to seek correction of your personal information.
-If you think that any personal information we hold about you needs to be corrected, please contact us at firstname.lastname@example.org or telephone 1300 666 769.
+You have a right to seek correction of your personal information.
+If you think that any personal information we hold about you needs to be corrected, please contact us at email@example.com or telephone 1300 666 769.

 If we refuse to give you access to your personal information, or to correct it, we will notify you in writing and will provide reasons.